 It’s naive to assume that all forests are equal when considering carbon sequestration.
 Carbon sequestration is the natural process by which organic matter, such as trees, remove carbon dioxide from the atmosphere and hold it within their biomass.

-One of the largest reasons why carbon sequestration and subsequent carbon emissions from logging varies so much involves the differences between secondary growth forests and old growth forests.
-Understanding the differences, and the wide-ranging effects the differences cause, can assist with intelligent timber selection making the best choices in terms of sustainability, longevity and competency.
+One of the largest reasons why carbon sequestration and subsequent carbon emissions from logging vary so much involves the differences between, old growth forests, secondary growth forests and plantation forests.
+Understanding the differences, and the wide-ranging effects the differences cause, can assist with intelligent timber selection making the best choices in terms of sustainability.

 However, given that we are primarily concerned with the carbon impact of the logged timber rather than the growth of the tree in this article, when we discuss secondary growth we are referring to industrial-scale forest plantations.
-These are areas of land, often farmland, that has been purposely planted with tree saplings usually of the same or a limited range of species to increase stocks of readily available timber and for profit.
+These are areas of land that have been purposely planted with tree saplings usually of the same or a limited range of species to increase stocks of readily available timber and for profit.

 These are ‘man-made’ forests which are planted on land that was not previously forest – referred to as afforestation.
 These are forests that are typically grown as an even-aged monoculture, planted for high volume commercial production of wood in a relatively short period.